 These are covered health services when you follow the coverage rules in the Evidence of Coverage.
 These services are in addition to Medicare-covered benefits outlined in the Evidence of Coverage.
 The provisions of this section are incorporated into and made a part of your Evidence of Coverage.
-Copayments or coinsurance for these covered health services do not apply toward the annual outof-pocket maximum (if applicable to your plan) described earlier in this chapter.
+Copayments or coinsurance for these covered health services (with the exception of Gender Dysphoria or Transgender Services) do not apply toward the annual out-of-pocket maximum (if applicable to your plan) described earlier in this chapter.